Shoulder Arthroplasty

 • Your Consultation at AOI Your journey begins with a comprehensive evaluation at our office in The Villages.
 Our team will review your medical history, discuss your symptoms, and order any necessary imaging — such as X-rays or MRI — to assess the condition of your shoulder joint.
 Together, you’ll discuss all available treatment options, conservative approaches first, and determine whether shoulder replacement surgery is the right next step.

-• The Surgery Total shoulder arthroplasty is typically performed under general anesthesia and takes approximately two to three hours.
+• Shoulder arthroplasty is typically performed under general anesthesia and takes approximately two to three hours.
 Dr Cook will make an incision at the front of the shoulder, carefully moving muscles aside to access the joint.
 The damaged bone surfaces are removed and the prosthetic components are precisely fitted.
 Most patients go home the same day or after a brief overnight stay.

 • Recovery & Rehabilitation Recovery from shoulder replacement is a gradual process.
 You’ll wear a sling for the first several weeks to protect the joint while it heals.
 Physical therapy — which we offer on-site at our Villages location — typically begins within the first few days and plays a critical role in restoring strength, range of motion, and function.
 Most patients begin to notice significant improvement within three to six months, with continued gains possible up to a year or more after surgery.